Bakshi Banu Begum: Betrothal to Ibrahim Mirza

 In 1550, at the age of ten, Bakshi Banu was betrothed by her father to Ibrahim Mirza, eldest son of Sulaiman Shah Mirza, Governor of Badakhshan, and his wife Haram Begum, the daughter of Sultan Wais Kulabi Qibchaq Mughal.
 The family of Sulaiman Mirza, though their paternal ancestress Shah Begum, claimed descent from Alexander the Great.
 Ibrahim Mirza, who was six years older than Bakshi Banu, was killed in 1560 at 26.
 She was twenty years of age.

 Marriage to Sharif-ud-din Husain

 In the same year as the death of Ibrahim Mirza, she was given in marriage by Akbar to Mirza Sharif-ud-din Hussain Ahrari, the Viceroy of Mewat upon his victory over Amer.
 His father was Khawaja Moin Ala-ud-din, one of the leaders of Khawal.
 His mother was Kichak Begum, the daughter of Mir Ala-ul-Mulk Termizi and Fakhr Jahan Begum, the daughter of Sultan Abu Sa'id Mirza.
-After his marriage to Bakshi Banu, Akbar appointed him the Viceroy of Ajmer.
+After his marriage to Bakshi Banu, Akbar appointed him the Viceroy of Amer.